 Dairoku Agents of Sakuratani is a supernatural fantasy otome game developed by Otomate and localized by Aksys Games.
-Follow Shino Akitsu, a young woman who has been recruited by a secret government organization tasked with monitoring powerful supernatural beings known as ayakashi, in the land of the dead, Sakuratani.
-While on the job she meets quite a few otherworldly beings, like a fashion loving kitsune, a hikikomori tengu, a cat loving oni, and more.
+Follow Shino Akitsu, after she is recruited by a secret organization tasked with monitoring powerful supernatural beings known as ayakashi.
+Travel with Shino in the land of the dead, Sakuratani and get to know its mysterious residents.
+While on the job she meets quite a few otherworldly beings, like a fashion-loving kitsune, a hikikomori tengu, and more.

 - Genre: Supernatural | Fantasy